near/NEPs/specs/Standards/NonFungibleToken/Core.md

 /* VIEW METHODS */
 /****************/

-// Returns the total supply of non-fungible tokens as a string representing the
-// value as an unsigned 128-bit integer to avoid JSON number limit of 2^53. function nft_total_supply(): string {}

 // Returns the token with the given `token_id` or `null` if no such token. function nft_token(token_id: string): Token|null {}
 ```